-Information regarding the allowance for impairment of trade and other receivables as at 31 December 2020 are disclosed in note 8.
+Information regarding the allowance for impairment of trade and other receivables as at 31 December 2022 is disclosed in note 8.

-As at 31 December 2020 and 31 December 2019, there was no significant concentration of credit risk.
-Information regarding concentration of credit risk are disclosed in note 8.
+As at 31 December 2022 and 31 December 2021, there was no significant concentration of credit risk.
+Information regarding concentration of credit risk is disclosed in note 8.